Snek3000/osu-wiki/wiki/Skinning/Interface/en.md

 - If animation is used:
   - animation does not loop, but the last frame persists until it fades out.
   - single frame behaviour is not used.
+- Positioning Varies
+  - in v1 keeps idle
+  - in v1+ it falls

 ---